Watching Fascists, Anti-Fascists and Police Fight Each Other at Bristol Gay Pride

-With the rally out of the way, they were marched back to the parking lot.
+With the rally out of the way, they were marched back to the car park.
 By this point they were tired and grumpy, so they unsuccessfully tried to break out of their cage.
-To be fair, I'd get a bit pissed off too if my half-formed political beliefs forced me to spend half my life touring the nation's parking lots.
+To be fair, I'd get a bit pissed off too if my half-formed political beliefs forced me to spend half my life touring the nation's car parks.

-Before those who had traveled to Bristol on coaches were driven home, there was time for a quick stone-throwing contest with the locals.
+Before those who had travelled to Bristol on coaches were driven home, there was time for a quick stone throwing contest with the locals.
 I think it was a draw.

 Anyway, here's how that went:

 The police waded in to separate the two sides.
-Everyone started tussling over the banner in the most balls-to-the-wall game of tug of war I've ever seen.
+Everyone started tussling over the banner in the most balls-to-the-wall game of tug of war I had ever seen.

-The people on the far left and far right of this photo tied for first in the “who can look most nonchalant in a riot” competition...
+The people on the far left and the far right of this photo came joint first in the “who can look most nonchalant in a riot” competition...

 The angry words of the antifa probably hurt the fuzz’s feelings, but words are no match for batons, so they were slowly pushed back.

 Every so often, an anti-fascist would stack it and have to be helped up by his comrades to avoid being trampled into a bloody pulp under the boots of the cops.

 But the antifa had more than just vitriol up their sleeves, setting up a tactical wall of stench to repel the cops.

 Someone shouted: “To the barricades!” and the antifa pegged it.